pandaychen/pandaychen.github.io/_posts/2020-10-01-GOLANG-NETHTTP-ANALYSIS.md

 	// protocol negotiation.
 If Transport dials an TLS connection
 	// with a non-empty protocol name and TLSNextProto contains a
 	// map entry for that key (such as "h2"), then the func is
-	// called with the request's authority (such as "example.com"
+	// called with the request's authority (such as"example.com"
 	// or "example.com:1234") and the TLS connection.
 The function
 	// must return a RoundTripper that then handles the request.
 	// If TLSNextProto is not nil, HTTP/2 support is not enabled